davevstorey/9-usu-cs3450-sp2022/docs/rubric.md

 - [x] Use case diagrams that document key execution flows.
 - Justification: Found in docs/useCaseDiagrams.md to view all of them otherwise docs/useCaseDiagramsSrc/ to view all of them individually.

-- [ ] Class Diagrams that document the classes of objects in the system and their relationships.
+- [x] Class Diagrams that document the classes of objects in the system and their relationships.
-- Justification:
+- Justification: All of them are found in docs/umlClassDiagrams.

 - [x] Activity diagram that document key execution flows.
 - Justification: Found in docs/activityDiagramsSrc/.

 - [x] High-Fidelity prototype.
-- Justification:
+- Justification: A login system made through pycharm.
+Follow readme.md to download and use.
+Found in docs/prototypes/djangoProject/.

-- [ ] Low-Fidelity prototype.
+- [x] Low-Fidelity prototype.
-- Justification:
+- Justification: Png files found in docs/prototypes/lowfidelity/ contain all low fidelity prototype information.

-- [ ] History on the scrum board showing who is working on which items and when the items are completed.
+- [x] History on the scrum board showing who is working on which items and when the items are completed.
-- Justification:
+- Justification: To find our scrum board press on Projects at the top of the github.
+Then press Projects on the left side of the screen that has a 1 next to it.
+Then press yardwrk.
+We left some stuff in the backlog that may be done at a later date if necessary.
+The assignment ask for issues to be in the backlog, which they were at the start of the assignmnet, but have now been moved to the done section.

+- [x] Burndown graph and Story Points.
+- Justification: We were unaware of the scrum board till after when it would be helpful/used.
+So we made a excel file retrospectively.
+Find in the Sprint2_Burndown_storyPoints.png file inside of docs/.